Web3-Pi/docs/docs/full-setup/software-single.md

 ## Windows

-Download the Web 3 Pi Imager from the latest release of the [Github Repository]([Release Web3 Pi image - v0.7.6 · Web3-Pi/Ethereum-On-Raspberry-Pi · GitHub](https://github.com/Web3-Pi/Ethereum-On-Raspberry-Pi/releases/latest).
+Download the Web 3 Pi Imager from our [webpage]((https://www.web3pi.io/products/imager)

 ### Writing the Image: Windows